arung-northwestern/pacmof/README.rst

     client= Client(cluster)

-    # 4. To get the just features without loading the pre-trained machine larning model or predicting charges
+    # 4. To get just the features without loading the pre-trained machine larning model or predicting charges
-    # This could be useful for training your own machine larning model.
+    # This could be useful for training your own machine learning model.
     data = pacmof.get_features_from_cif(files[0])

     # Note: To use a different machine learning model, persist it in a pickle file (.pkl) and use the path_to_pickle_obj argument with 'use_default_model' argument set to False.